Dr. Vitenas’ Body Lift Recovery Guide

 Instead, shower to stay clean.
 You can remove your compression garment during this time, but keep your bandages on.
 We will put on waterproof bandages to keep the incision site safe and give you tips on showering safely.

 Stitches will be removed anywhere from fourteen days to twenty-eight days after surgery.
 This will depend on how well you are healing.
+Keep in mind that a few different body contouring techniques combined into a single surgery, performed by a skilled surgeon, must ensure the best possible results with minimal scarring.

 How long should I wait to exercise?

 You don’t want to stay completely immobile, of course.
 But limit your movements and exercise routine as much as you can during this time.
+You can do little movements, such as elevating your legs carefully.

 I would wait until the third week of recovery to start doing light exercises.
 Then, wait a few more weeks before you start ramping up your exercise routine to a higher intensity.